mkabatek/mobsense.net/README.md

 ***

 ####Installation & Setup

+* npm install -d
-This assumes you already have node.js, npm installed, configured and installed.
+* This assumes you already have node.js, mongodb, and npm configured and installed.
+* node app.js

 Questions and suggestions for improvement are welcome.
 Work is (c) 2016 Stream^N Inc.
-# mobsense.net